An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 The audience found it difficult to look closely at the Jewelry exhibits, not able to experience its detailed designs adequately.

 All artifacts have a historical context for which it was used.
-This feature tells the story, captivates peoples' attention, lets you hear, reading the text, and taking pictures of yourself.
+This feature tells the story, captivates peoples' attention, lets you hear, read the text, and taking pictures of yourself.
 The information is collected and curated to satisfy users’ curiosity

 To understand the problems, interviewing the museum curator and audiences allowed us to get insights into their needs and expectations.
 Ethnography helped us understand users' behavior in the museum, while exemplars helped compare different museums' experiences.